mayankk2308/set-egpu/README.md

 set-eGPU
 ```

+It is worth noting that **macOS Mojave** uses a completely different and more potent mechanism for setting eGPU application preference, but is in **beta** stage.
+This script completely supports that mechanism, but due to Mojave being in **beta**, the underlying mechanism has bugs and other issues.

 ## Options
 The script provides users with a variety of options in an attempt to be as user-friendly as possible - as a numbered menu.
 Advanced users may pass arguments to bypass the menu.